wongddl/Discord-Email-Verification-Bot/README.md

 ## VerificationBot
 This bot allows user to verify in DISCORD through Email Verification with specific domain.
-Additionally, the bot will utilize googlesheets as database for verification.
+Additionally, the bot utilizes googlesheets as database for data storing.
 This bot was coded with python (discordpy).

 Join my discord channel to try the bot!
 > Discord Invite Link: https://discord.gg/jWkjxWyEbQ